 These frontrunner firms are also twelve times more likely to notice the importance of AI to their businesses than late adopters.
 Frontrunners are quicker to recognize the importance of AI and are motivated to implement it.
-While other firms may recognize the importance of AI but are more hesitant to use it.
+At the same time, other firms may recognize the importance of AI but are more hesitant to use it.

 Deloitte’s study also discovered that 45% of frontrunner firms are investing $5 million dollars in AI initiatives.
 That’s 3 times the rate of late adopters.
-25% of frontrunner firms are spending $10 million dollars or more in AI.
+25% of frontrunner firms are spending $10 million dollars or more on AI.
 70% of these firms plan to increase their spending by 10% during the next fiscal year.

 60% of frontrunner firms define success by increased revenue, and 47% say customer experience has improved.
 Frontrunners whose businesses have increased revenue, improved customer experiences, and reduced costs are the most effective in finding and funding more diverse business opportunities.